 If you are a reporting entity, you have to report the following transactions to FINTRAC, depending on your activities:

-A large cash transaction report is submitted to FINTRAC when a reporting entity receives $10,000 or more in cash in the course of a single transaction, or when it receives two or more cash amounts totalling $10,000 or more made within 24 consecutive hours by or on behalf of the same individual or entity.
+A large cash transaction report must be submitted to FINTRAC when a reporting entity receives $10,000 or more in cash in the course of a single transaction, or when it receives two or more cash amounts totalling $10,000 or more made within 24 consecutive hours by or on behalf of the same person or entity.

-An electronic funds transfer report is submitted to FINTRAC upon a transmission of instructions for the transfer of $10,000 or more out of or into Canada in a single transaction or in two or more transactions totalling $10,000 or more made within 24 consecutive hours by or on behalf of the same individual or entity, through any electronic, magnetic or optical device, telephone instrument or computer.
+An electronic funds transfer report must be submitted to FINTRAC upon a transmission of instructions for the transfer of $10,000 or more out of, or into, Canada in a single transaction; or in two or more transactions totalling $10,000 or more made within 24 consecutive hours by or on behalf of the same person or entity, through any electronic, magnetic or optical device, telephone instrument or computer.

-A casino disbursement report must be submitted to FINTRAC by a casino when it makes a disbursement of $10,000 or more in the course of a single transaction, or upon making two or more disbursements totalling $10,000 or more within 24 consecutive hours on behalf of the same individual or entity.
+A casino disbursement report must be submitted to FINTRAC by a casino when it makes a disbursement of $10,000 or more in the course of a single transaction, or upon making two or more disbursements totalling $10,000 or more within 24 consecutive hours that are received by or on behalf of the same person or entity.
 This report is not limited to cash.

 Only financial entities can submit this type of report.

 About suspicions of money laundering or financing of terrorist activities.

 A cross-border currency report is filed with the CBSA by a person entering or leaving Canada carrying a sum of currency or monetary instruments of $10,000 or more, or by a person mailing or sending such large sums into or out of Canada.
 The CBSA then submits the report to FINTRAC.
 A cross-border seizure report is submitted to FINTRAC by a CBSA officer upon the seizure of cash or monetary instruments for which reporting obligations were not met.